mfirmana/Facies_Lithology_Prediction/README.md

 # Facies_Lithology_Prediction
-Stacking Machine Learning Modelling to Get the Best Prediction Accuracy for Sand-stone
+Stacking Machine Learning Modell to Get the Best Prediction Accuracy for Sand-stone